dewanshiPaul/Smart-Advertising/README.md

   ```

 ## Common error faced and their solution
-- Error 403: This error is caused when certain quota of youtube api is exhausted for the current day.
+- <strong>Error 403:</strong> This error is caused when certain quota of youtube api is exhausted for the current day.
 For this to resolve, you can either use this application after 24 hourse or create new account in firebase. <br />
   1. Go to the website ``` https://firebase.google.com/ ```
   2. Login with an account
   3. Click on "Go to Console" <img width="940" alt="image" src="https://user-images.githubusercontent.com/92020810/170839546-3c721ebe-43e9-4309-909e-88417523513b.png">